The Workhorse Runner Is Back. Here's Why You Should Ignore Him.

 The Numbers Say It All: Receiving Still Wins

-The RBs that fill in the gaps between them powered their numbers with more receiving.
-Carries obviously matter for fantasy production, but catches present easier paths to that production.
+The RBs between them got there with more receiving work.
+Carries obviously matter, but catches are the easier path to fantasy production.

 Our Projections Love These Pass-Catching RBs